ovatto/agw-lambda-proxy/README.md

 ## Usage

-The module exports a function that can be used to generate the Lambda handler function i.e. the returning function handles the **event**, **context**, and **callback** parameters that the Lambda runtime passes to the function.
+The module exports a single function that can be used for generating the Lambda handler function.
+The generated function handles the **event**, **context**, and **callback** parameters that the Lambda runtime passes so it can be directly used as the handler for your Lambda function.

+The generator function accepts two parameters: **delegate** and **options**.
+The **delegate** is a mandatory parameter an must be a function.
+This function is defined by the caller and can be used for processing the Lambda request.
+When Lambda function is invoked the framework passes the **event** and **context** parameters to the delegate for request processing.
+The return value of the delegate function is used for generating the Lambda function response.
+The return value should be either a promise or a direct value if asynchronous processing is not needed.
+Rejections and thrown errors are automatically handled.
+See [Error handling](#error-handling) for details.

+The **options** parameter can be used for overriding some of the defaults in the request and response processing, including response header.

+### Example

-The actual function response is generated using caller provided delegate function that can return either a direct value or a promise.
-Assuming you've put "index.handler" as your Lambda handler value you can use following index.js:
+Assuming you've put "index.handler" as your Lambda handler value you can use following index.js for simply returning a response with body "static string":

 ```javascript
 const delegate = (event, context) => {